Working analysis · May 2026

 • Realignment of administrative and support staffing

-Final reduction recommendations are scheduled for the April 2026 Workshop; final RIF targets and FY26-27 budget adoption come at the June 2026 Regular Meeting.1
+Final RIF targets and FY26-27 budget adoption come at the June 2026 Regular Meeting.1

 13.59%1